ConservationMetrics/map-packer/README.md

-# mapPacker
+# MapPacker

-MapPacker is a service that communities and other users can utilize to generate offline map resources (raster mbtiles) to use in field data collection applications like Mapeo and ODK/Kobo Collect.
+MapPacker is a service that communities and other users can utilize to generate offline map resources (raster MBTiles) to use in field data collection applications like Mapeo and ODK/Kobo Collect.
 MapPacker provides a user interface to manage, access, and download offline basemaps for field mapping or monitoring, for a given area of interest.

 MapPacker is a Nuxt.js 3 application with two primary views, accessible to the user once they have authenticated per the chosen authentication strategy:

-1. A **Map Dashboard** to manage and access existing map offline requests, where the user can see the status (succeeded / pending / failed) of the request, information and metadata about the request, and if succeeded, links to download or copy the offline map file.
+1. A **Map Dashboard** to manage and access existing map offline requests, where the user can see the status of the request, information and metadata about the request, and if succeeded, links to download, scan a QR code, or copy the offline map file.

 ![Map Dashboard](docs/MapDashboard.png)